paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 ## § 697f.
 Prepayment of development company debentures
 **(a) In general**

-(1) **Prepayment authorized** — Subject to the requirements set forth in subsection (b) of this section, an issuer of a debenture purchased by the Federal Financing Bank and guaranteed by the Administration under this chapter may, at the election of the borrower (in the case of a loan under [section 697 of this title](./chapter-14b-small-business-investment-program.md#section-697)) or the issuer (in the case of a small business investment company) and with the approval of the Administration, prepay such debenture in accordance with the provisions of this section.
+(1) **Prepayment authorized** — Subject to the requirements set forth in subsection (b), an issuer of a debenture purchased by the Federal Financing Bank and guaranteed by the Administration under this chapter may, at the election of the borrower (in the case of a loan under [section 697 of this title](./chapter-14b-small-business-investment-program.md#section-697)) or the issuer (in the case of a small business investment company) and with the approval of the Administration, prepay such debenture in accordance with the provisions of this section.

 (2) **Procedure**